 Donovan had an impressive run while playing at the University of Denver that earned him an entry-level contract with the Islanders.
 A few seasons later in the 2012-13 season, Donovan emerged as one of the top blueliners in the AHL, tying Justin Schultz with a league-leading 48 points among defenseman.
 However, the success he found with the Sound Tigers didn’t translate to the NHL level, and the Islanders opted not to qualify his offer and the Oklahoma native signed a one-year deal with the Buffalo Sabres.

 At the conclusion of his time in Buffalo, Donovan played with Frolunda HC in Sweden for two years, before returning to North America.
-He has worked his way back into NHL appearances, skating in a few games for the Nashville Predators this season, but mainly manning the blue-line for the Milwaukee Admirals.
+He has worked his way back into NHL appearances, moving back and forth between the Nashville Predators, and their AHL affiliate, Milwaukee Admirals.

 David Ullstrom is another pick from this draft that had promise, with little to no follow-through.
 Ullstrom signed with the Islanders in 2010 and reported to the Sound Tigers.
 He accrued 41 points in 67 games, and the following season he scored 24 goals, but only added six helpers.
 The Swedish forward played in 49 NHL games, but much like Donovan, his AHL success didn’t translate and took his game overseas where he is currently playing with EHC Biel of the National League.